 Let’s start off with some basics, an ERG mode workout.
 This one first in Zwift, then we’ll look at TrainerRoad.
 This ERG workout had some longer sections, as well as some shorter ones, but nothing super short.
 Here’s the data:

 Note that the JetBlack Victory (like past JetBlack trainers) doesn’t have the option to turn off ERG-mode smoothing.
 This means that the values it reports are artificially perfect (flat).
 And often, it’s just reporting what you told it value-wise to be set at.
 Thus, the value of having other power meters confirm that data.
-As you can see above/below, these are all within about an 5-8w spread (Quarq vs Favero vs JetBlack), with the Favero and JetBlack mostly within a 2-4w spread.
+As you can see above/below, these are all within about a 5-8w spread (Quarq vs Favero vs JetBlack), with the Favero and JetBlack mostly within a 2-4w spread.
 All of which would be roughly within 2% of each other, depending on how you wanted to define it.

-Looking at one of the longer 8-minute intervals, you can see I’m basically floating between 255 and 265w, which means the trainer is doing a good job at keeping things in check and there’s no wild swings here (yes, I know this below zoomed in graph looks kinda wild, but that’s mostly a scale perspective thing).
+Looking at one of the longer 8-minute intervals, you can see I’m basically floating between 255 and 265w, which means the trainer is doing a good job at keeping things in check and there are no wild swings here (yes, I know this below zoomed in graph looks kinda wild, but that’s mostly a scale perspective thing).

 Taking a look at the mean-max graph, we can see on average the spread here was about 7w across the board, or about 1w difference to the MX Pro dual-sided pedals.